tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 The Zener diode is operated in the reverse bias condition with the voltage greater than \(V_{z}\) and current less than \(I_{Z(\mathrm{max})}\) .
 The reverse characteristic is not exactly vertical which means that the diode possesses some small resistance called Zener dynamic impedance.
 Zener resistance is the inverse of the slope of the curve in the breakdown region.
 It means an increase in the Zener current produces only a very small increase in the reverse voltage.
 However this can be neglected.
 The voltage of an ideal Zener diode does not change once it goes into breakdown.
 In other words, \(V_{z}\) remains almost constant even when \(I_{z}\) increases considerably.

+>The maximum reverse bias that can be applied before entering into the Zener region is called the peak inverse voltage, commercially referred as PIV rating.
 ## Applications

 The zener diode can be used

-as voltage regulator for calibrating voltages to provide fixed reference voltage in a network for biasing to protect of any gadget against damage from accidental application of excessive voltage.
+as voltage regulator
+for calibrating voltages
+to provide fixed reference voltage in a network for biasing to protect of any gadget against damage from accidental application of excessive voltage.

 ## Zener diode as a voltage regulator